Read our press release about the campaign launch.

 Across the country, cities and states are working hard to rebuild communities and recover from the devastating impacts of the pandemic on working families.

-But something is blocking our road to a just recovery: the local hire ban, an arcane rule that prevents cities and states’ from creating local jobs with public infrastructure dollars.
+But something is blocking our road to a just recovery: the local hire ban, an outdated rule that prevents cities and states from creating local jobs with public infrastructure dollars.

 What is the local hire ban?

 The story starts in the 1980s, during the anti-apartheid movement in the US.
 To put pressure on apartheid South Africa, certain local governments in the US decided to withhold public contracts from businesses that were profiting from apartheid.